Family policy in Hungary: Housing support

+Support for families with children

 Support in salaries

 The Orbán Government kept the already existing family allowance (családi pótlék) and further introduced the family tax benefit (családi adókedvezmény).

 Tax benefits

 Tax benefits depend on the number of children.
 As of 2024, the following is current.
 With one child, the taxable income will be reduced by 66,670 HUF per month.
 For two children, the taxable income will be reduced by 133,330 HUF per child per month.
 For three of more children, the tax base will be reduced by 220,000 per child per month.
 Further, mothers with four or more children are completely exempt from income taxes.